Kahlan-walcott/GVSU-CIS350-lokds/README.md

 * [Delaney Kelley](https://github.com/kelleyde/CIS350-HW2-Kelley.git)

 ## Prerequisites
+You should have some knowledge of Python and the command line.
 ## Run Instructions
 If you wish to use the command line find your computer of choice below and follow the instructions.